What Is the Sarbanes-Oxley Act?

-Under SOX, employers are strictly prohibited from retaliating against employees who report illegal or unethical conduct.
-Employees are also protected when making disclosures about shareholder fraud or violations of SEC rules and regulations.
+Passed in 2002 by the United States Congress, the Sarbanes-Oxley Act, known as SOX, states that employers are strictly prohibited from retaliating against employees who report illegal or unethical conduct.
+With SOX, employees are afforded whistleblower protection when making disclosures about shareholder fraud or violations of SEC rules and regulations.

 Examples of whistleblower activities protected under SOX include: